XploitXploit/XploitXploit/README.md

 - 👋 Hi, I’m @XploitXploit
 - 👀 I’m interested in new ways to explore the universe of the web design
 - 🌱 I’m currently learning Reactjs, Django , Redux, Axios, javaScript, Vue and Nuxt  also know C# and .Net Framework.
-- ✨ I'm currently studying in U.A.I University, Analista programador.
+- ✨ I'm a graduate from U.A.I University, Analista programador.
 - -✨ I'm currently workin in BigBox company.

 <!---